 While summer is great for enjoying outdoor rooms, there’s an additional charm that comes with extending that enjoyment year-round.
-With a patio heater, you can still enjoy your outdoor areas without having to suffer through the cold as well.
+With patio heaters, you can still enjoy your outdoor areas without having to suffer through the nighttime chill.

 Where can patio heaters be used?

 There are many places where you can use a patio heater.
 For outdoor use, a free standing gas heater can deliver a tremendous amount of heat to the surrounding areas.
 For enclosed areas, like patio spaces under roofs, electric portable patios heaters are your best choice.

 Whichever type of patio heater you choose, be sure to read the manufacturer’s operational instructions and follow all safety precautions they advise.
 Do that and you’ll have plenty of warmth to enjoy your outdoor space all year long.